hakimscode/hakimscode/README.md

 # Hi there, i'm Heri 👋

 - 📫 How to reach me: email me at hhakimsetiawan@gmail.com
-- 🌱 I’m currently learning about Docker and other deployment stacks
+- 🌱 I’m currently learning about Docker and Cloud Engineering
-- 🥅 2020 Goals: Contribute to Open Source projects
+- 🥅 2021 Goals: Learn and Build scalable software with a good architecture
 - ⚡ Fun fact: I prefer to be called Hakim than Heri 😄

 ### Connect with me: